Kurunegala: Economy

+During the Kurunegala epoch, the economy then was based on agriculture, trade, and taxes.
+The king's income primarily came from agricultural produce, with farmers contributing a portion of their harvest, as well as from precious gems such as pearls, moonstones, and blue diamonds.

+Today, Kurunegala remains an important economic and cultural hub in Sri Lanka.
+The city's historical legacy of agricultural prosperity and trade continues to influence its modern economic activities, blending tradition with contemporary development.

 Health care

 The Teaching Hospital Kurunegala is the only one of that kind in NWP, is situated on the Colombo Kurunegala road about 0.75 k.m. away from the city towards Colombo.
 Teaching Hospital Kurunegala is one of the largest hospitals in Sri Lanka.

 The bed count is over 1700 and the staff is over 3500.
 The hospital spreads over 35 acres land and serves people through more than 100 units.
 The teaching hospital Kurunegala caters more than 1.2 million patients annually.
 This number includes the patients from the other districts also, namely Anuradhapura, Polonnaruwa, Trincomalee, and Mathale.

-There are some other leading private-sector health care service providers in north western province equipped with cutting-edge technology.

 Education

 Kurunegala is home to some of the island's oldest and leading schools.